Cologne

-Cologne (/kəˈloʊn/ kə-LOHN; Köln /de/; Kölle /ksh/) is the fourth-most populous city of Germany and the largest city of the German state of North Rhine-Westphalia with nearly 1.1 million inhabitants in the city proper and over 3.1 million people in the Cologne Bonn urban region.
+Cologne (/kəˈloʊn/ kə-LOHN; Köln /de/; Kölle /ksh/) is the fourth-most populous city of Germany and the largest city of the German state of North Rhine-Westphalia with over 1.0 million inhabitants in the city proper and over 3.1 million people in the Cologne Bonn urban region.
 Cologne is also part of the Rhine-Ruhr metropolitan region, the second biggest metropolitan region by GDP in the European Union.
-Centered on the left (west) bank of the Rhine, Cologne is located on the River Rhine (Lower Rhine), about southeast of the North Rhine-Westphalia state capital Düsseldorf and northwest of Bonn, the former capital of West Germany.
+Centred on the left bank of the Rhine, Cologne is located on the River Rhine (Lower Rhine), about 35 km southeast of the North Rhine-Westphalia state capital Düsseldorf and 22 km northwest of Bonn, the former capital of West Germany.

 The city's medieval Cologne Cathedral (Kölner Dom) was the world's tallest building from 1880 to 1890 and is today the third-tallest church and tallest cathedral in the world.
 It was constructed to house the Shrine of the Three Kings and is a globally recognized landmark and one of the most visited sights and pilgrimage destinations in Europe.
 The cityscape is further shaped by the Twelve Romanesque churches of Cologne.
 Cologne is famous for Eau de Cologne, which has been produced in the city since 1709; "cologne" has since come to be a generic term.

-Cologne was founded and established in Germanic Ubii territory in the 1st century AD as the Roman Colonia Agrippina, hence its name.
+Cologne was founded in Germanic Ubii territory in the 1st century AD as the Roman Colonia Agrippina, hence its name.
 Agrippina was later dropped (except in Latin), and Colonia became the name of the city in its own right, which developed into modern German as Köln.
 Cologne, the French version of the city's name, has become standard in English as well.
-Cologne functioned as the capital of the Roman province of Germania Inferior and as the headquarters of the Roman military in the region until occupied by the Franks in 462.
-During the Middle Ages the city flourished as being located on one of the most important major trade routes between eastern and western Europe (including the Brabant Road, Via Regia and Publica).
-Cologne was a free imperial city of the Holy Roman Empire and one of the major members of the trade union Hanseatic League.
+Cologne was the capital of the Roman province of Germania Inferior and the headquarters of the Roman military in the region until occupied by the Franks in 462.
+During the Middle Ages the city flourished due to its location on one of the most important trade routes between eastern and western Europe (including the Brabant Road, Via Regia and Publica).
+Cologne was a free imperial city of the Holy Roman Empire and a major member of the Hanseatic League.
 It was one of the largest European cities in medieval and renaissance times.